cits3007/cits3007.github.io/src/faq.md

       - appropriate choice of control-flow constructs
       - proper error-checking of any library functions called, and
       - cleaning up/closing any files or resources used.
+    - unless specifically required to, functions should never print to standard output.
+If functions need to provide feedback to callers, it should be via return values or pointer arguments.
+Besides being poor practice, printing to standard output can interfere with the testing of your code; if it does, that will result in 0 marks being awarded for functionality.
+    - unless specifically requested, code submitted should never define a `main()` function.
+Doing so will cause link errors when your code is compiled and tested, and will result in 0 marks being awarded for functionality.

     </div>